aditya-somaiya/projects/README.md

 # Projects
-Welcome to the repository of projects in the duration of college.
+Welcome to the projects I have made and contributed to.
 Each folder will consist of a different project.